Styling comparison: C8 Chevrolet Corvette Stingray versus the original

 2022 Chevrolet Corvette front

-Thus, I found it amusing to see how advertising for the C8 has emphasized the nameplate’s legacy and paid homage to Zora Arkus-Duntov, who played a major role in the engineering of early Corvettes.
+Thus, I found it amusing to see how advertising for the C8 emphasized the nameplate’s legacy and paid homage to Zora Arkus-Duntov, who played a major role in the engineering of early Corvettes.

 2021 Chevrolet Corvette brochure